SouKangC-school/cse15l-lab-reports/lab-report-1-week-2.md

 ```
 $ cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI
 ```
-3. You can use up-arrow on the keyborad to recall the last command that was run
+3. You can use up-arrow on the keyborad to recall the last command that was run.